architech-boards/zedboard-documentation/source/vdi.rst

 To access the shared folder inside the virtual machine you need to be *root* or to add your user to *vboxsf*.

-6. The most comfortable way is to add user *architech* to group *vboxsf* directly from the command line of the virtual machine, so click the icon *Start* button on the toolbar.
+6. The most comfortable way is to add user *architech* to group *vboxsf* directly from the command line of the virtual machine, so click on the *Start* button in the toolbar.

 .. image:: _static/vbStart.png
     :align: center